Toska29/Toska29/README.md

-- 👋 Hi, I’m @Toska29
+- 👋 Hi, I’m Tosin Akinnusi
+- 🌱 I’m a software engineer with hands-on experience in java and its frameworks
 - 👀 I’m interested in mobile application and web application development
-- 🌱 I’m currently learning software engineering, java, reactjs, python and kotlin
+- 💞️ I have a keen interest in both Kotlin and C#
 - 💞️ I’m looking to collaborate on mobile application and web development projects
-- 📫 How to reach me (akinnusitosinbenedict@gmail.com)
+- 📫 You can reach me via email (akinnusitosinbenedict@gmail.com) or LinkedIn (Tosin AKinnusi)

 <!---
 Toska29/Toska29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.